Search the Health Library

 The department obtained one of the first NIH training grants for postgraduate training of D.V.M./V.M.D. veterinary scientists and has been funded continuously for over 35 years.
 More than 100 veterinarians have trained here.
 Many have become department chairs and leaders in academia and industry throughout the U.S., Canada and Europe.
-For more information on combined clinical/research postdoctoral training and clinical residency training, please contact Nancy Nath.
+For more information on combined clinical/research postdoctoral training and clinical residency training, please contact Emma Ey.
 In addition to mentoring in the department's training program, and teaching in medical school and graduate school courses, MCP faculty direct and organize courses in the School of Medicine (SOM) and in the School of Public Health (SPH) that are relevant to translational biomedical science and research.

 (Molecular Mechanisms of Disease)

 see also Phenotyping Core

 |Retrovirology||Robert Adams, DVM, Diplomate ACLAM|